Multi-stage optimal dynamic treatment regimes for survival outcomes with dependent censoring: Theoretical properties

-We show consistency of the dynamic treatment regime estimator using the causal inference framework.
+We give convergence properties of the dynamic treatment regime estimator using the causal inference framework.
 With this framework, the theoretical properties are applicable to broader settings than sequentially randomized experiments.
 A counterfactual outcome is defined as an outcome that would have been obtained if a person had a treatment option contrary to his/her actual treatment.
-To denote the counterfactual outcomes pertaining to a counterfactual treatment or treatment policy, we add a subscript to the corresponding random variables or survival functions.
-For example, $S_{\pi}\qq(t|\bs H\qq)$ is a counterfactual survival probability of the remaining life if treatment was given according to a treatment rule $\pi$ to a person with history $\bs H\qq$ at stage $q$.
-We assume the following three standard causal inference assumptions \citep{hernan2020, rubin2005, cole2009} known as the stable unit treatment value assumption, sequential ignorability, and positivity. \begin{assumption}[Stable unit treatment value assumption, or SUTVA] Each person's counterfactual dynamics, such as failure time, time to next treatment, and censoring, are not affected by the treatments or history of other patients.
+To denote the counterfactual outcomes pertaining to a counterfactual treatment or treatment policy, we add a superscript to the corresponding random variables or survival functions.
+For example, $S^{\bs\pi}\kk(t|\bs H\kk)$ is a counterfactual survival probability of the remaining life if treatment was given to a person with history $\bs H\kk$ according to a treatment rule $\bs\pi$ from stage $k$ to $K$.
+We assume the following three standard causal inference assumptions \citep{hernan2020, rubin2005, cole2009}. \begin{assumption}[Stable unit treatment value assumption, or SUTVA] Each person's counterfactual dynamics, such as failure time, time to next treatment, and censoring, are not affected by the treatments or history of other patients.
 Moreover, each treatment has only one version, or if there are multiple versions, their differences are irrelevant. \end{assumption}

 \begin{assumption}[Sequential ignorability] Treatment assignment is given independently of the counterfactual outcomes, conditionally on the individual's historical information, where the outcomes include all future random quantities such as failure time, time to next treatment, and censoring time. \end{assumption}